Last updated on June 11, 2026

 Artist's Talent impresses me because that first ability is almost worth the card alone.
 This class enchantment is the perfect engine for a spellslinger deck, helping filter away lands (and fuel Underworld Breach) while making your mana better and stretching your Guttersnipe into a win condition.
 Iโm less impressed if you canโt do anything with the graveyard, but Iโd always consider this when building Izzet decks.

 In an ideal world, you cast this as the last card in your hand, which seems reasonable considering its mana value.
-Even with its emerge ability, it costs a pretty penny, but the card draw and mana accelerationโs worth it.
+It costs a pretty penny even with its emerge ability, but the card draw and mana accelerationโs worth it.
 Iโm especially interested in using Herigast, Erupting Nullkite to pay the emerge cost of, say, Void Winnower or Ulamog, the Ceaseless Hunger.

 Combustible Gearhulk is a sweet deal.
 At best, you're getting an Ancestral Recall on a 6/6 with first strike.
 At worst, you're getting the 6/6 plus a bunch of damage dealt to an opponent.
 All in all, you get a lot of value on a single creature.